miguelitosd/graphite-api-singularity/README.md

 like you can't write to any data paths outside /home by default.
 So since we use singularity at work and find that it's a great solution for basically wrapping an app in a container that's basically the older distro libraries and such, I figured it was worth a try.
 It was actually pretty quick and simple to get it working as desired.

+With this solution I was able to leave the whisper data in the same path as before with carbon-cache still writing there without any changes to how it works.
+The binding simply has the graphite-api bits inside the container read those whisper files (the only thing is to ensure you have permissions to read them)

 # To install/use:
 Packages needed to run as-is: